antolinsharmainemaye-hub/CCM101-SMANTOLIN/Laboratory-06-Cloud-DeploymentEngineer/README.md

 docker-compose ps
 docker-compose down

-Skills Learned
+## Skills Learned

-Creating and editing YAML configuration files using the Linux terminal.
+- Creating and editing YAML configuration files using the Linux terminal.
-Understanding multi-tier application architecture.
+- Understanding multi-tier application architecture.
-Using Docker Compose to define and manage multiple containers.
+- Using Docker Compose to define and manage multiple containers.
-Connecting application and database containers using Docker Compose service names.
+- Connecting application and database containers using Docker Compose service names.
-Using environment variables to configure containerized applications.
+- Using environment variables to configure containerized applications.
-Verifying running containers using docker-compose ps.
+- Verifying running containers using `docker-compose ps`.
-Deploying and gracefully shutting down a multi-container application.
+- Deploying and gracefully shutting down a multi-container application.